 My mom gave me this criticism today “you sometimes come off as a fly-by-night.”
 What is a fly by night?

 I feel that.
 I know that it’s true.
 Sometimes I’m late to events, or I miss them completely.
 I used to do this because something more interesting came up.
 Nowadays I typically do this because I’m having a tough day and I don’t really want to be around people.
-Nowadays I tend not to RSVP to things if I know I would prefer to spend that time alone.
+I tend not to RSVP to things if I know I would prefer to spend that time alone.

 That is known as JOMO - the Joy Of Missing Out.